 Documentary Filmmaker, Radio Producer, and Writer in Brooklyn, New York

-Alison is Co-Producer of the upcoming HBO documentary film, "Mommy Dead and Dearest," and is currently working on another HBO doc about the Massachusetts criminal case against Michelle Carter.
-She is also the Associate Producer of "Oxide," a monthly program on 100.1 Radio Woodstock.
+Alison is Co-Producer of the upcoming HBO documentary film "Mommy Dead and Dearest" and is currently working on another HBO doc about the Massachusetts criminal case against Michelle Carter.
+She is also the Associate Producer of "Oxide," a monthly program for 100.1 Radio Woodstock.

-Alison recently started a blog at www.SavedToDraft.com, curating email drafts left unsent, and runs a ridiculous Instagram account @legsandcats.
+Alison recently started a blog called Saved To Draft, curating email drafts left unsent, and runs a ridiculous Instagram account @fatcatinbrooklyn.
 She once spent a month walking 500 miles across Spain but is equally delighted lounging in her hometown at the Jersey Shore.
 Alison lives in Brooklyn with a 26-lb cat named Scotty.